s-abbas/robnptests/paper/paper.md

 In the example, we use `method = "permutation"` so that the $p$-value is computed with the permutation principle.

 In general the functions start with the name of the underlying location-difference estimator and have several arguments to customize the test.
-For example, we can specify the dispersion estimator by the argument `scale` or perform a test for a difference in scale by setting `var.test = TRUE`.

 More examples on how to use the tests and a detailed overview of the the implemented tests and corresponding test statistics can be found in the vignette `vignette("robnptests")`.